 Make a batch of murukku.
-E.g make 3 to 5 murukkus that you will be frying at a time.
+E.g make 3 to 5 murukku that you will be frying at a time.

 Next test the hotness of the oil.
 Add a small piece of the murukku dough in the oil and it should come up gradually.
-If it comes up fast, the oil is hot, so reduce the flame.
-If it sticks or is at the bottom or comes up slowly, the oil is not hot enough, so increase the flame.
+If it comes up fast, the oil is hot, so reduce the heat.
+If it sticks or is at the bottom or comes up slowly, the oil is not hot enough, so increase the heat.